 Ulcers in the stomach or the duodenum may heal by themselves.
 Any disturbance in the routine of the patient may aggravate them again.
 The remedy mentioned above should, therefore, be taken for a long time.
 The subsidence of the colic should not be taken as the end of the malady.
 Medication should continue for some weeks after the pain has totally vanished.

-: Since hyperacidity or Amlapitta is the villain of the piece, which ultimately leads to stomach ulcers.
+Diet and Other Regimen: Since hyperacidity or Amlapitta is the villain of the piece, which ultimately leads to stomach ulcers.
 The first step is to withhold all foods, which aggravate the condition.
 Fried foods and spices especially chillies should be totally prohibited.
 Bland, easily digestible foods should be the mainstay of the patient's diet.
 Milk should be freely taken.
 Generally at intervals of three to four hours during the day milk should be taken.
 The pain of the ulcer occurs at times when the stomach is empty.
 Because of this reason milk, wheat, and ghee should be taken in adequate quantities.

 In addition to the diet prescribed above, the patient must be advised to keep himself free from worry and stresses of life that are likely to exacerbate the ulcer pain.
 He must take sufficient rest and sleep for an hour or so during the day.
 His bowel movement must be ensured because constipation can only contribute to worsening of the condition.
 The best way to deal with constipation of patients suffering from gastric ulcers is either husk of fleaseed taken at bedtime or castor oil.
 No strong purgatives should be administered to such patients.

 |More Articles in Stomach Ailments (49)|